Starting vs Buying a Dental Practice

 - A patient base that is used to these methods and may be averse to change.

-When buying an existing dental practice it’s important to make sure that the business is a sound investment which provides good prospects for growth and profits.
+When buying an existing dental practice it’s important to make sure that the business is a sound investment; one which provides good prospects for growth and profits.

 Starting a dental practice from scratch